 Has this site hosted malware?

 Yes, this site has hosted malicious software over the past 90 days.
 It infected 60 domain(s), including moyer-consulting.com/, rote-liebe96.de/, izorynek.pl/.

-So it seems that each site compromised is also used to infected 50+ different domains.
-And the more you dive into the data, the more sites you find.
+It seems that each website compromised is also used to infected 50+ different domains.
+The more you dive into the data, the more websites you find.

 For instance, look at this one http://www.google.com/safebrowsing/diagnostic?site=tiande-rivne-com-ua.1gb.ua you will see: